en3on/enablr/README.md

 17. Describe the way tasks are allocated and tracked in your project.

 The main way that tasks were allocated and tracked was through the use of the web application Trello.
 Using Trello, we were able to assign and see the tasks that each person was doing for the day, what they had completed and what tasks still needed to be done.
-We also set due dates and checklists for tasks to be efficient and more specific.
+We also set due dates and checklists for tasks to be more efficient and detailed.
 The use of colour coded labels also made it quicker to identify which aspect of the project the team member was working on at the time.
-When outside of class, we also communicated via Slack in case there were any concerns, questions or if we thought about tasks that needed to be added to the Trello page.
+When outside of class, we also communicated via the communication app Slack in case there were any concerns, questions or if we thought about tasks that needed to be added to the Trello page.

 18. Discuss how Agile methodology is being implemented in your project.

 We used the following Agile Methodologies: